-- A. ASUA Senate along with the Assistant Dean of Student Governance & Programs will create an application for the college senate seat - B. The application will be distribute members of unfilled college senate seat by methods deemed necessary and must be open for 3 weeks. - C. The candidates that meet Article V Candidacy & Candidate Information Section 1 Candidate Requirements will be given an interview. - D. Interview panel will consists of the following seven people.
-The ASUA Elections Commissioner, The ASUA Diversity Director, two senators, EVP, and the Assistant Dean of Student Governance & Programs - E. Questions are determined in collaboration between the seven stated panelist and to have final approval from the Assistant Dean of Student Governance & Programs - F. The candidate selected will then be approved by the ASUA President and voted in by the ASUA Senate
+- A. ASUA Senate along with the Assistant Dean of Student Governance & Programs will create an application for the college senate seat - B. The application will be distributing members of unfilled college senate seat by methods deemed necessary and must be open for 3 weeks. - C. The candidates that meet Article V Candidacy & Candidate Information Section 1 Candidate Requirements will be given an interview. - D. Interview panel will consist of the following four The Executive Vice President, ASUA Senate President, ASUA Senate Whip and the Assistant Dean of Student Governance & Programs. - E. Questions are determined in collaboration between the seven stated panelist and to have final approval from the Assistant Dean of Student Governance & Programs - F. The candidate selected will then be approved by the ASUA President and voted in by the ASUA Senate